smartslab/objectRecognitionTopologicalFeatures/README.md

 # Vision-Based Object Recognition in Indoor Environments using Topologically Persistent Features
-Code repository for methods proposed in 'Vision-Based Object Recognition in Indoor Environments using Topologically Persistent Features' [[Pre-print]](https://arxiv.org/abs/2010.03196)
+Code repository for methods proposed in 'Vision-Based Object Recognition in Indoor Environments using Topologically Persistent Features'. [[Pre-print]](https://arxiv.org/abs/2010.03196)

 ## Dataset
-The UW Indoor Scenes (UW-IS) dataset used in the above paper can be found [here](https://data.mendeley.com/datasets/dxzf29ttyh/).
+The UW Indoor Scenes (UW-IS) dataset used in the above paper, which has scenes from two different indoor environments namely, a living room and a mock warehouse, can be found [here](https://data.mendeley.com/datasets/dxzf29ttyh/).

 ## Requirements
 * [Tensorflow Models DeepLabv3+](https://github.com/tensorflow/models/tree/master/research/deeplab)